 Public Records Requests

 All County agencies are required to centrally record and track Public Record Requests (PRR) in a program administered by the Office of Public Communications.
 An agency can receive a Public Records Request in person, verbally over the telephone, in an email or in writing.
 The requestor does not have to indicate why they want a public record.
 Self Service Xpress, a software application, is used to record and track PRR requests.
-Each agency designates at least one PRR Coordinator to manage and oversee PRR requests.
+Each agency designates at least one PRR Coordinator who is trained to manage and oversee PRR requests.
 Providing access to public records is a duty of each agency.
 Charges may apply.
-For more information, visit the BC-Net and click OFFICE OF PUBLIC COMMUNICATIONS under AGENCIES, call 954-357-6990, or email email@example.com.
+For more information, visit the BC-Net and select OFFICE OF PUBLIC COMMUNICATIONS under AGENCIES, call 954-357-6990, or email email@example.com.

 When a reduction in force occurs, an employee who was laid off may have a right to be recalled to the job classification previously held prior to being laid off.
 Any recall is subject to the existence of a vacancy in the same classification from which the employee was laid off and the employee meeting the minimum qualifications in effect at the time of recall.
 Employees whose positions are covered by a collective bargaining agreement should consult the applicable collective bargaining agreement for specific recall provisions.